mardiros/jeepito/docs/source/user/cookbook/07-local-eventstore.rst

 sql based repository.

-For the moment, we will replace the default repository ( :class:`jeepito.AsyncSinkholeEventstoreRepository` in previous chapter) and write our own one that store them in memory.
+For the moment, we will replace the default repository ( :class:`messagebus.AsyncSinkholeEventstoreRepository` in previous chapter) and write our own one that store them in memory.

-An ``EventstoreRepository`` is a :term:`repository` for all the local events, its override the :class:`jeepito.AsyncEventstoreAbstractRepository`.
+An ``EventstoreRepository`` is a :term:`repository` for all the local events, its override the :class:`messagebus.AsyncEventstoreAbstractRepository`.
-Only the abstract method :meth:`jeepito.AsyncEventstoreAbstractRepository._add` needs to be implemented.
+Only the abstract method :meth:`messagebus.AsyncEventstoreAbstractRepository._add` needs to be implemented.